Lina-Liuna/core-python/README.md

 using unpacking to avoid explicitly indexing into sequences.

 ##### item 7: Prefer enumerate over range
+###### things to remember:
+enumerate provides concise syntax for looping over an iterator and getting the index of each item from the iterator as you go.

+Prefer enumerate instead of looping over a range and indexing into a sequence

+you can supply a second parameter to enumerate to specify the number from which to begin counting(zero is default)

 ##### item 8: Use zip to process iterators in Parallel
 ##### item 9: Avoid else blocks after for and while loops
 ##### item 10: Prevent repetition with assignment expression